Best Gifts Under $200 -- Including Chrissy Teigen's Favorite Blanket

 No offense to real, actual books, but it’s just so easy to use a reading device like a Kindle.
 Now thinner and lighter than ever, the new Kindle Paperwhite has twice the storage of its previous version (8GB) and is completely waterproof -- so you can read by the pool or in the bathtub, worry-free.
 We love the Twilight Blue color; it also comes in matte black.
 Alert: Grab it now for under $100!

 We need no further argument for buying this luxurious blanket than a ringing Twitter endorsement from Chrissy Teigen -- according to her, "nothing else compares."
-But in case you do: The stripes on this throw come in two calming color-ways that go with pretty much any kind of decor.
+But in case you do: The stripes on this throw come in four chic color-ways that go with pretty much any kind of decor.

 Take a friend’s tea game to the next level with this retro seven-cup Smeg kettle that heats up water in minutes.
 A clutch kitchen tool, it includes a stainless steel limescale filter.
 Also?
 This luxury kettle is a stunner and made to be left out on the counter.